OreOliciouZ/MotD.md/Space Engineers.md

 * includes the perks & reward of Donator rank

-* We will provide you a Fleet Cruiser
+* We will provide you a Large Fleet Cruiser

 * 4000 ingots of all available ingots